JohnMarzulli/StratuxHud/readme.md

 This shows us _at most_ the eight closest planes.

-The *IDENT(ifier will be the tail number when available, otherwise the IACO identifier or callsign may be used.
-The *BEAR*ing is the heading to take to fly to that target.
-The *DIST*ance is the distance to the target.
-The *ALT\*itude is given in relative terms, with two digits dropped.
+The _IDENT(ifier will be the tail number when available, otherwise the IACO identifier or callsign may be used.
+The_ BEAR_ing is the heading to take to fly to that target.
+The_ DIST_ance is the distance to the target.
+The_ ALT*itude is given in relative terms, with two digits dropped.

-In this example, the closest target is QXE2382.
-We may see that plane if we looked out the cockpit at a heading of 276.
+In this example, the closest target is QXE2382\.
+We may see that plane if we looked out the cockpit at a heading of 276\.
 The plane is only 1 statue mile away, and 11,200 feet above us.

 ### Diagnostics View

 ![Traffic View Screenshot](media/diagnostics_view.jpg)

 The diagnostics view is designed to help give some troubleshooting ability.
 If a value is set for "OWNSHIP" (See the configuration file section), then any report from that tailnumber is ignored.
 The IP addressis provided so you may use the configuration webpage if you set it up.

 ### Universal Time